 "High Lord," Lorlen said sombrely, inclining his head.
 Akkarin waved his hand irritably.

 "Please Lorlen; no-one is watching.
 There is no need to stand on ceremony."
 The High Lord turned and continued walking with long strides towards his residence.
 Lorlen fell into step besides him and glanced up at his friend.

 "You were returning from the stables?
 How is your new mount?
 Is the king a good judge of equine temperament?"
 Lorlen enquired.
-An amused look overcame the administrator's face as he saw the High Lord's mouth tighten into an unhappy line.
+An amused look overcame the administrator's face as he saw the High Lord's mouth tighten into an unhappy line at his questioning.

 "Not so much," Akkarin responded, and he sighed as he recalled the battle he had just fought with the fine, but unruly, steel grey horse.
 He turned sharply to Lorlen and his dark eyes caught hold of his friend's and he smiled ruefully.

 "But keep that to yourself old friend.
 A gift from the king is not to be refused.
 I will have to find a way to...to tame her," he said, his smile becoming a grin.
 "Now," he continued briskly, "are you going to tell me what is worrying you, or do I have to guess?"
 Akkarin asked, looking intently at his friend.

 "How...?"
 Lorlen began, but stopped and shook his head.
 Akkarin was his closest friend, and was known to have fine sense, but sometimes it seemed he knew Lorlen's thoughts before he gave voice to them.
 The administrator frowned and looked down.